piegope/doc/docs/en/rdm/windows/data-sources/data-sources-types/sqlite.md

 		</td>
 		<td>

 Entries will be reloaded in Simple mode in the data source.
-See [Caching](/rdm/windows/data-sources/caching/) topic for more information.
+See [Caching](/rdm/windows/data-sources/caching/) for more information.
 		</td>
 	</tr>
 	<tr>